 Tell us about your work.

-I generally work with hybrid forms, contemporary echoes of sphinxes, centaurs, winged lions, etc. And all of my work is related in some way to language.
+All of my work is related in some way to language, and I work primarily in porcelain.
 Metaphors are mongrels, linguistic mash-ups.
 A city is a language, for example.
-That's the idea behind Shanghai 1931, a low-relief sculptural map of Shanghai based on a paper map published by British colonial authorities in 1931.
-I took impressions in clay of texts from a variety of writers ranging from André Malraux and Lu Xun to Italo Calvino, James Joyce and Allen Ginsberg.
-I cut up the texts and assembled them into a map where the words become streets and other spaces, including the river that runs through the city.
+That's the idea behind Shanghai 1931, a low-relief sculptural map of Shanghai made from porcelain clays.
+It's based on a paper map published by British colonial authorities in 1931: I took impressions in porcelain of texts from a variety of writers ranging from Dante to André Malraux, Lu Xun and on to Italo Calvino, James Joyce and Allen Ginsberg.
+I cut up the texts and assembled them into a map where the words become streets, hotels and other buildings, public squares, the so-called Chinese City, and the river that runs through the city.
 For some parts of the piece I used alphabet stamps — the 1842 Treaty of Nanking in the lower right corner, for example.
 The Treaty ended the First Opium War and opened up five port cities, including Shanghai, to trade in opium, which the British shipped in from India, so the piece also references colonial history.
 Malraux set his novel Man's Fate (La Condition Humaine) in the streets of Shanghai in 1927, Lu Xun is represented by his famous story Ah Q. The Calvino connection is from his wonderful book, Le Città Invisibili (Invisible Cities), and Joyce appears in the river with quotes from the Anna Livia Plurabelle section of Finnegans Wake.

 Aside from metaphors, what other ways does language figure in your work?

-I also use individual words that I made out of porcelain, in Jingdezhen, China.
+Sometimes I use individual words that I made out of porcelain in Jingdezhen, China.
 It's an amazing place that still bills itself as the porcelain capital of the world.
-While I was there I made a few thousand words, some glazed, some not, all fired in the Jingdezhen kilns, and used them later in a number of different pieces, including the more recent ones in Rubbleyards
+While I was there I made a few thousand words, some glazed, some not, all fired in the Jingdezhen kilns, and used them later in a number of different pieces.
+I built several Towers of Babble from the fired words, and I used them as rubble in Rubbleyards.
+Lenin and Stalin appear in those photographs as bone china or porcelain busts.

 What are the "Voiceboxes"?

-In my last trip to Jingdezhen I made several radios as part of a series of hand-built, press-molded or slipcast ceramic radios, books and letters/envelopes, most of which have speaker grilles (holes punched in the clay before firing), from which I imagine different voices emerging.
+In one trip to Jingdezhen I made several radios as part of a series of hand-built, press-molded or slipcast ceramic radios, books and letters/envelopes.
+Many of them have "speaker grilles" (holes punched in the clay before firing), from which I imagine different voices emerging.
 I've been working with voices for years, mostly in my writing.
 My novel The Book of Dog deals with the relationship between the artist and the voices they hear — real or imagined.
 Voice in fiction is like style in the visual arts, a signature.
 Even if you're lucky enough to be in possession of a voice, it doesn't belong to you.
 It's more like it possesses you.
 It's also a gift, and I think your responsibility as an artist is to develop it, to listen and to let it speak, for you or through you and embedded in your work.

 Is "voice" a metaphor?